A Theoretical Analysis of Test-Driven Code Generation: Experiments

-Next, let us consider conditioning the LLM during generation on execution results from running a potential implementation $c$ on a test suite $t$.
-Based on the development in Section~\ref{sec:feedback_during_generation}, we provide the language model with an informative test report $U(c,t\,\vert\, e) \in \mathcal V^*$.
+Next, let us consider conditioning the LLM during generation on execution results from running a potential implementation $c$ on a potential test suite $t$.
+Based on the development in Section~\ref{sec:feedback_during_generation}, we provide the LLM in-context with an informative test report $U(c,t\,\vert\, e) \in \mathcal V^*$.
 Since test reports can become very long, direct backprompting of all information from multiple rounds quickly becomes computationally infeasible.
 Thus, we compress $U(c,t\,\vert\, e)$ into a much shorter token sequence using the LLM.
-We ablate on the compression technique and the factorization of $p(c,t)$ in Section~\ref{sec:ablation}.
+We ablate on the compression technique and the factorization of $p(c,t)$ in Appendix~\ref{sec:ablation}.
+This section conducts the main experiments using Qwen3-235B-A22B-Instruct-2507, with findings on the other models, such as their low test quality (GPT-OSS-120B and MiniMax-M2.1) as well as positive generalization across architectures within the Qwen family (Qwen3-Next and Qwen3-Coder-Next), discussed at the end.
 Now, examine Figure~\ref{fig:in_context_thompson_sampling_line_plot}, where we compare three settings:

 \paragraph{Pass@1 with \textsc{Oracle-Test Feedback}} First, we consider the simplified setting where the test suite $t_{oracle}$ is given and the model only has to find a code $c$ such that $R(c,t_{oracle}\,\vert\, e) = 1$.
 In the formalism of Theorem~\ref{thm:reward_bound}, this corresponds to the setting where $r_{hid}$ is known, which according to Corollary~\ref{cor:reward_bound} permits global convergence to $x^*$.
 We observe that under these circumstances, the LLM acts as a highly effective approximate Thompson sampler, finding solutions that are much better than what can be achieved with post-selection heuristics.
-Indeed, in-context Thompson sampling achieves a Pass@1 of $63.78 \%$, $72.31\%$, and $72.11\%$ across BigCodeBenchHard, QiskitHumanEvalSim, and LeetCodeDataset, notably improving on the Pass@10 of unconditioned generation: $46.35\%$, $67.83\%$, $28.60 \%$.
+Indeed, in-context Thompson sampling achieves a pass@1 of $63.78 \%$, $72.31\%$, and $72.11\%$ across BigCodeBenchHard, QiskitHumanEvalSim, and LeetCodeDataset, notably beating pass@10 of unconditioned generation: $46.35\%$, $67.83\%$, $28.60 \%$.
+To tie into our theory, we may use Equation~\eqref{eq:predicting_reward_curves} (with $T=1,10$) to estimate the rate of information gain $\beta \cdot \sqrt{\Gamma} / 2$.
+We obtain the values $42.69\%$ (BigCode), $32.12\%$ (Qiskit), and $64.66\%$ (LeetCode).